elixir-lang/elixir-lang.github.com/getting-started/binaries-strings-and-char-lists.markdown

 iex> "he" <> "llo"
 "hello"
 ```

+## Where did the name "binaries" come from?

+When your average computer-savvy person hears the word "binary", they think of ones and zeros, so why does Elixir refer to its strings as "binaries"?

+The short answer is that Elixir inherited the name "binaries" from Erlang.
+A more meaningful answer requires that we understand how Erlang historically stored its strings: not as contiguous bits in memory, but as _lists_ (see "Charlists" above), where each element contained a value and a pointer to the next item in the list.
+When a new data type was introduced, the bitstring, developers had to distinguish between variables stored as character lists and those stored as contiguous sequences of bits.
+Even though a computer always ends up storing data as ones and zeroes eventually, the name "binaries" was used to refer to strings stored as these contiguous sequence of bits, presumably because storing data in a way that exposes the underlying bits and their ones and zeros reminds one of "binary" in its original sense.

 With binaries, strings, and charlists out of the way, it is time to talk about key-value data structures.